programmfabrik/apitest/README.md

 ## Comparison of numerical values

-To represent numerical values (integers, floats) are stored `json.Number` (strings).
+To handle numerical values (integers, floats) these values are internally represented as `json.Number` (strings).
 This means that not the numerical value is compared, but the string representation.
+Differences in precision, trailing zeroes or format will cause a comparison to fail, even if the values are mathematically equal.

-This means differences in precision, trailing zeroes or format will cause a comparison to fail, even if the values are mathematically equal.
 E.g. the following values **are not equal**:

 * `1` ≠ `1.0`
 * `2.3` ≠ `2.30`